Driving without insurance: what are the penalties?

 There’s no maximum fine for driving without insurance — the fine can be unlimited.

-As mentioned earlier, standard fixed fines start at £300.
+Standard fixed fines start at £300.
 If your case is more serious – for example, you were driving an uninsured car and without a licence – then there’s no upper limit to the fine.
-So not only could you face points, but there’s a big financial hit too.

-Driving without insurance isn't punishable by imprisonment, so it's not classified as a "recordable offence".
-But it will appear as a record on your driving licence for four years.
+Driving without insurance isn't punishable by imprisonment and it won't go on your criminal record.
+But it will appear as an IN10 endorsement on your driving licence for four years.
+You’ll need to disclose it to insurance providers for a further year.

-You could be banned from driving if the case goes to court.
+You could also be banned from driving if the case goes to court.

 What happens if I accidentally let my policy expire?